Maki memories: eating sushi in Japan

 Looks a bit like a cake.
 It’s a small cup of sushi rice, wrapped in seaweed and filled with seafood, often using sea urchin or fish eggs.

-Gunkan sushi, a small cup of sushi rice wrapped in seaweed and filled with seafood.
+Gunkan sushi, a small cup of sushi rice wrapped in seaweed and filled with seafood

 If you’re feeling adventurous, you could go for Okakase or ‘chef’s choice’.
 There are different levels here so be careful!
 Nami is the standard option, is the premium and toku-jō is super premium, often including ingredients like salmon roe and sea urchin.
+It’s all tasty though so you can’t really go wrong ordering sushi in Japan.
+Unless you don’t like rice or fish.
+Then it’s a bit more challenging but there are veggie options.

 Sashimi in Japan

 Sashimi is technically not sushi.
 It’s just fish.
 Well, not just fish.
 It’s the freshest raw fish prepared in such a way to let the flavours pop, without rice.
 Despite not being sushi, it is on offer at sushi restaurants.
-Fresh raw thinly sliced fish

 There are many different types of sashimi.
 The most common are probably maguro (tuna), sake (salmon), tai (sea bream), and saba (mackerel).
 But tofu and red meats can also be used and are just as delicious.
 The type of cuts determine what flavours and textures you get.